dart-archive/www.dartlang.org/src/site/codelabs/darrrt/index.markdown

 ![Click the run button](images/clickrun.png)

+Dart Editor launches _Dartium_, a special build of Chromium that has the Dart Virtual Machine built in, and loads the app.

 You should see a TO DO comment on the left and a red and white name badge on the right.
 </div>